 As GAO’s chief executive officer, the Comptroller General has overall responsibility for the operations of the agency.
 The Comptroller General works in a non-partisan and non-ideological manner with congressional clients and external parties.
 GAO supports the Congress in meeting its constitutional responsibilities and in helping to improve the performance and ensure the accountability of the federal government for the benefit of the American people.
 The agency carries out audit, evaluative, and investigative assignments and provides legal analyses to the Congress.
 GAO performs work at the request of the Congress and under the Comptroller General’s authority.
 The agency conveys the results of its reviews through written products and through testimony to the Congress.
 GAO also issues legal decisions on matters such as disputes involving the awarding of government contracts.
 In addition to serving as the chief accountability officer for the federal government, the Comptroller General issues Government Auditing Standards and participates in audit-related international forums.

 GAO’s planning and management framework is based on strategic goals, strategic objectives, performance goals, and key efforts.
 The Comptroller General sets the tone at the top of the agency and leads by example.
-He explains the importance of quality, professional standards, ethical conduct, character, and integrity through the issuance of quality assurance measures.
-He also communicates through external presentations, internal meetings and forums, question and answer sessions and chats, agency newsletters and other mechanisms.
+Other duties include explaining the importance of quality, professional standards, ethical conduct, character, and integrity through the issuance of quality assurance measures.
+In addition, communication is a key part of the role, through external presentations, internal meetings and forums, question and answer sessions and chats, agency newsletters and other mechanisms.
 The Comptroller General ensures that GAO’s employees work efficiently and effectively within an appropriate organizational structure.
 The Comptroller General’s direct reports are the Chief Operating Officer, the General Counsel, and the Chief Administrative Officer/Chief Financial Officer.
 Along with the Comptroller General, these officials comprise GAO’s Executive Committee.